theUltraMarine19/CS3245-IR_HW4/README.txt

 -> For a singular freetext term, we just fetch it’s entire postings.
 -> We perform the AND operation between phrases and/or singular freetext terms using the AND merging algorithm for postings -> As an additional step, we then convert the entire query into freetext and append the output obtained from that to the result as well.
 For example  “Good Morning” AND “New York” is converted to the fully freetext form ‘Good Morning New York’ to compute it’s output.
+-> Additionally, before the freetext conversion step, we check if there are any phrases in the query, and also put the retrieved doc IDs containing them in the result set, before the freetext query results.
+This is done if original boolean query using positional indices gives no result.

 B) Freetext retrieval:
 -> We ranked documents by cosine similarity based on tf×idf.
 We implemented the lnc.ltc ranking scheme (i.e., log tf and idf with cosine normalization for queries documents, and log tf, cosine normalization but no idf for documents)